makandra/dusen/README.md

-%1 This gem is no longer maintained
+# This gem is no longer maintained!

-If you were using Dusen for its query parsing and LIKE queries, we recommend to migrate to [Minidusen](https://github.com/makandra/minidusen).
+If you were using Dusen for its query parsing and LIKE queries, we recommend to migrate to [Minidusen](https://github.com/makandra/minidusen), which extracts those parts from Dusen.
+Minidusen is compatible with MySQL, PostgreSQL and modern versions of Rails.

 If you are looking for a full text indexing solution, we recommend to use PostgreSQL with [pg_search](https://github.com/Casecommons/pg_search).